 The Metadata IG will concern itself with all aspects of metadata for research data.
-In particular it will attempt to coordinate the efforts of the WGs concerned with metadata to produce a coherent approach to metadata covering metadata modalities of description, restriction, navigation, provenance, preservation and the use of metadata for the purposes discovery, contextualisation, validation, analytical processing, simulation, visualisation and interoperation.
+In particular, it will attempt to coordinate the efforts of the WGs concerned with metadata to produce a coherent approach to metadata covering metadata modalities of description, restriction, navigation, provenance, preservation and the use of metadata for the purposes discovery, contextualisation, validation, analytical processing, simulation, visualisation and interoperation.
 It will also liaise with the other WGs especially Data Foundation and Terminology, PIDs, Standardisation of data categories and codes and Data Citation.
 This IG activity relates to data management policies and plans of research organisations and researchers, and to policies and standards of research funders and of research communities which may or may not be official standards.

 The metadata IG will organise itself through online meetings and face-to-face meetings of members of the IG present at RDA Plenary events.
 It is proposed that – while membership is open to any RDA registered member – key members will be the leaders of the WGs concerned with metadata.
-In order to get the renovated IG working I volunteer to initiate this activity but would expect elections and handover to someone else after an initial period.

 Metadata Principles - Created and endorsed by all the RDA metadata groups

 - The only difference between metadata and data is the mode of use

 - Metadata is not just for data, it is also for users, software services, computing resources